suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 the protected header in the COSE_recipient structure is a byte string of zero length.

-The COSE specification requires a consistent byte stream for the authenticated data structure to be created.
-This structure is shown in {{cddl-enc-aeskw}}.
+For use with AEAD ciphers the COSE specification requires a consistent byte stream for the authenticated data structure to be created.
+This structure is shown in {{cddl-enc-aeskw}} and defined in Section 5.3 of {{RFC9052}}.

 ~~~
  Enc_structure = [
    context : "Encrypt",
    protected : empty_or_serialized_map,
    external_aad : bstr
  ]
 ~~~
 {: #cddl-enc-aeskw title="CDDL for Enc_structure Data Structure"}